National Center for Blind Youth in Science

 The audience includes students and those responsible for delivering STEM content and educational services to blind students.
 For students, the program will demonstrate their ability to interface with science center activities.
 Students will also gain mentoring experience through activities paired with younger blind students.
 Parents and teachers of blind students, as well as science center personnel, will gain understanding in the experiences of the blind in STEM, and steps to facilitate their complete involvement.
 Older students will pursue design inquiries into STEM at a more advanced level, processes that would be explored in post-secondary pursuits.
 By engaging these groups, the NCBYS will build infrastructure in the informal and formal arenas.

 The results of the proposed project will be disseminated and published broadly through Web sites; e-mail lists; social media; student-developed e-portfolios of the design program; an audio-described video; and presentations at workshops for STEM educators, teachers of blind students, blind consumer groups, researchers in disability education, and museum personnel.

-Principal Investigator: Mark A. Riccobono, executive director of the NFB Jernigan Institute
+Principal Investigator: Mark A. Riccobono, President, National Federation of the Blind

 Co-Principal Investigator: Christine Reich, director of research and evaluation at the Museum of Science, Boston

 Project Director: Natalie Shaheen, director of education at the NFB Jernigan Institute

 Researcher: Dr. Tiffany Wild, assistant professor in the department of teaching and learning at The Ohio State University